dominicbeesley/blitter-vhdl-6502/doc/hardware-overview-mk3.md

             battery backed RAM when fitted.
-When not fitted the (default) boot ROM (MOS) will be taken from set #1's ROM#9 (see the section on Sideways memory below) 6       SWRAM disable - when fitted in ROM set #0 all ROMs will be read from the motherboard and the on board sideways memory will be ignored.
+When not fitted the (default) boot ROM (MOS) will be taken from set #1's ROM#9 (see the section on Sideways memory below) 6       MEMI - when fitted in ROM set #0 all ROMs will be read from the motherboard and the on board sideways memory will be ignored.
     7,8     RESERVED for future expansion